SNAP Benefits in New Jersey: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In New Jersey, you typically need to recertify for SNAP benefits annually.
-Your County Board of Social Services will mail you a recertification packet before your deadline.
-Completing this process on time is necessary to avoid a gap in your assistance.
+In New Jersey, you typically need to renew your SNAP benefits once a year.
+Your local County Board of Social Services will mail you a recertification packet before your deadline.
+It's important to complete this process on time to prevent any interruption in your assistance.

-To recertify, you'll submit the application and supporting documents.
-This includes proof of income like recent pay stubs, housing expenses such as a lease or mortgage statement, and utility bills.
-You can submit these online, by mail, or in person.
+You will need to provide updated information and documents.
+This usually includes recent pay stubs, proof of housing expenses like a lease or mortgage statement, and recent utility bills.
+You can submit your renewal application online, by mail, or in person.

 Special SNAP Services in New Jersey